What is the Garden Mission Baltimore?

 Crossroads Church of the Nazarene provides crucial founding support, including an initial $375,000 property investment and $5,000 in monthly support.
 While we report to our own board of directors, this partnership reflects the church's long-term commitment and allows us to focus on programming while building additional revenue streams.

-Community Enterprises
+Community Revenue

 Individual Supporters

-Our growing community of 55 individual donors contributed $48,000 in 2025, with supporters both within and beyond Crossroads Church.
+Our growing community of individual donors contributed $48,000 in 2025, with supporters both within and beyond Crossroads Church.
 We're actively developing a Founding Funders Society to expand this base among Baltimore-area individuals, families, businesses, and foundations who share our vision for Southwest Baltimore.

 Targeted Grants

-We've secured $67,500 in project-specific grants, including $60,000 for the Love Lot transformation and $7,500 for building improvements, demonstrating external validation of our community impact.
+We've secured $67,500 in project-specific grants, including $60,000 for the Hollins Love Lot transformation and $7,500 for building improvements, demonstrating external validation of our community impact.
 Our grants team continues to explore and apply for public and private grant opportunities.

 Our goal is to reach 100 individual donors contributing $100,000+ by spring 2026 and achieve 50% funding independence within three years through earned revenue and diversified supporters.
 We're committed to expanding our board with community voices and achieving greater funding diversification while maintaining our foundational partnerships.